 Vacation, holiday, and severance pay are all considered to be wages (LA Rev. Stat.
 Sec.
 23:631).
+Days off that an employee has accrued, but has not used, are considered wages and must be paid out at termination.

 Employers must inform their employees at the time of hire of the amount of wages and the method and frequency of payment.
 Any employer that does not designate specific paydays must pay its employees on the first and sixteenth of the month, or as near as is practicable to those dates.